davebenson/doom4-walkthrough/README.md

 ## Mission 9: Fight: Mancubus Operating Room
 Many Shielded Guards, The Possessed, Hell Razers, Possessed Solders, 3 Mancubi will spawn.
 Toward the end of the fight is 2 Hell Knights.
 I like using the Plasma Rifle Heat Wave with the Quad Damage to plow through the bad guys - but your mileage may vary.

 After the fight look at the empty mancubus bed at the back of the room, between the two exit doors.
-Behind this, is a screen you can actuate to find Elite Guard #2 in SECRET 9.4.
+Behind this, is a screen you can actuate to find ELITE GUARD 9.2 in SECRET 9.4.

 ## Mission 9: Fight: Stone Tablet Exhibit Hall
 There's a Munitions Crate in the entrance hallway to this area.
 Once you've looted the area, look through the door to see if you're going to be ambushed by a Possessed Soldier right next to the entrance.
 Open the door.